OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 }
 ```

-The broadcast receiver take two parameters named `phonenumber` and `newpass`.
+As you can see in the source code, this broadcast receiver expects two parameters named `phonenumber` and `newpass`.
+With this information you can now try to exploit this broadcast receiver by sending events to it using custom values:

-Use the following command to send a event to this broadcast receiver:

 ```bash
 # Send an event with the following properties: